near/community/meetings/chain-wg.md

 * Network
 * Cryptographic primitives

+## Jan 19, 2021

+Michael:
+- Done: seals PR almost finished; Some issue with the actix buffer on the receiving end of the network.
+Speed of reading from this buffer is at most 2kb/s.
+- Todo: investigate this slowness in reading from buffer

+Piotr:
+- Done: finish moving memory tracker to separate repo.
+Reading actix code to understand it better.
+- Todo: finish stats on upload/download size from network

+Misha:
+- Done: working on epoch manager spec
+- Todo: finish epoch manager spec

+Kpr:
+- Done: block ordinal PR merged; finish epoch sync implementation
+- Todo: testing epoch sync.
+Figure out how epoch sync to header sync transition works.
+Separate epoch sync and header gc.

+Egor:
+- Done: submit PR for receipt id fix
+- Todo: finish onboarding

 ## Jan 12, 2021

 Michael: working on slow chunk distribution in sharded network.
 Looking into whether something is slow on the receiving side.
 2k tps works fine with 8 shards.
 Also working on seals.